Trancendances/hermes/README.md

 # Hermes [![](https://travis-ci.org/Trancendances/hermes.svg?branch=master)](https://travis-ci.org/Trancendances/hermes)

 Hermes is a bulk e-mail sender.
-It allows you to manage mailing lists and subscribers, and send them e-mail based on HTML template and markdown content, in a self-hosted and respectful way.
+It allows you to manage mailing lists and subscribers, and send them e-mails based on HTML template and markdown content, in a self-hosted and respectful way.
 No more big superservice adding its own tracker to your emails.

 :warning: **This project is still under heavy development and is not ready for production yet.**